canonical/cloud-init/doc/rtd/topics/datasources/azure.rst

 If both ``UserData`` and ``CustomData`` are provided behavior is undefined on which will be selected.

-In the example below, user-data provided is 'this is my userdata', and the datasource config provided is ``{"agent_command": ["start", "walinuxagent"]}``.
+In the example below, user-data provided is 'this is my userdata'
-That agent command will take affect as if it were specified in system config.

 Example: